 Fig. 1.
 Image Credits: The Geography of Transport Systems by Jean-Paul Rodrigue

 The container ID is an eleven-digit number that comprises owner code, product group code, license number, and a check digit.
-ISO is an international norm of 4 digits which represents the container category and size.
+An additional 4 digits in the end display ISO type & size codes denoting container category and size.
 Each of these markings play a very important role in the transport of the container and provides valuable information to all organizations in the supply chain concerning the control and safety of the container.